Sylvain-Bugat/blog-sources/content/post/8-queens-puzzle/brute-force-solvers-part-1.md

 categories = ["code","8 queens puzzle"]
 series = ["8 queens puzzle"]
 date = "2015-05-02T12:38:15+02:00"
-description = "N queens puzzle greedy solving part 1" keywords = ["8 queens puzzle","8 queens","algorithm","N queens puzzle","N queens","puzzle","chessboard","chess","blog"]
+description = "N queens puzzle brute-force solver part 1" keywords = ["8 queens puzzle","8 queens","algorithm","N queens puzzle","N queens","puzzle","chessboard","chess","blog"]
-title = "8 queens puzzle greedy solving part 1"
+title = "8 queens puzzle brute-force solver part 1"
 draft = "true"

 +++

 ## Explanations

+### Greedy

-Greedy algorithms also known as brute force algorithms consist of testing all possibilities with 8 queens on a chessboard like that for the first one:
+Brute-force algorithms are also known as exhaustive algorithms, they consist of testing all possibilities with 8 (or more) queens on a chessboard like that for the first one:

 <div id="board" style="width: 400px"></div>